hashtaggeeks/jekyll-website/_posts/2019-07-31-how-to-install-anaconda-python.md

 ---
 title: How To Install Anaconda Python
-description: Step by step guide to donwload and install anaconda python in linux.
+description: Step by step guide to download and install anaconda python in linux.
 Verify the anaconda installation and setup python jupyter notebook
 layout: content
 categories: python pandas
-featured: true
+featured: false
 image-url: /images/anaconda.jpg
 alt-img: anaconda-python
 short-description: "Designed for data science and machine learning workflows, <a href='https://www.anaconda.com' target='_blank'>Anaconda</a> is an open-source package manager, environment manager, and distribution of the <a href='https://www.python.org/' target='_blank'>Python</a> and <a href='https://www.r-project.org/' target='_blank'>R</a> programming languages."